micakce/rust-fearless-concurrency/README.md

 ![Multi Threaded minigrep](./images/multi_thread.gif)

 Wow, wow.
 What was that?
-Yes, our program executed in almost 1/4 of the time and the graph was all over the place.
-Remember we are splitting each file in 4 equal parts and searching through them at the same time?
-That's what you see in the graph, 4 threads spiking at all times, reading each part of the file in parallel, taking almost 1/4 of the time, and this makes sense because we are doing 4 times the work.

-Wow, wow.
-What was that?
 Yes, the graph was all over the place and our program executed faster than before.
 If we pay attention to the terminal output the `time` commands gave us some information about the execution of the program, we care about the part that says